Skip to main content

 In courses you take after statics, determining the internal loading is the first step you will take to find stresses, strains, deformations and ultimately select the appropriate shape, size, and material necessary for structural elements to safely support the applied loads.
 So you are advised to pay attention, and master this topic.

-This page titled 8: Internal Loadings is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Daniel W. Baker and William Haynes (Engineeringstatics) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 8: Internal Loadings is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Daniel W. Baker and William Haynes (Engineeringstatics) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?